magicasaservice/vue-equipment/README.md

-# vuekit
+# VueKit
-A collection of essential vue composables, directives and plugins
+A "magic" collection of essential vue composables, directives and plugins